podcast

 DZ-32: High-Tension Sequences

-How can you recreate the feeling of cinematic high-tension on the page?
+Listen if you want to evoke fear and tension using only the written word (without relying on camera, lighting, music, or sound).
 Chas & Stu take a close look at sequences of high-tension - the ones that make you lean forward in fear, or jump backwards in terror.
 Without camera angles, lighting, music or sound, how can screenwriters can evoke those emotions in readers using only the page?
 These sequences can be found in any genre of film, not just thriller or horror.
-To that end, Stu and Chas dive into high tension scenes from NO COUNTRY FOR OLD MEN, ZODIAC, ROOM, and THE BABADOOK.
-We cover their...
+To that end, Stu and Chas dive into high tension scenes from NO COUNTRY FOR...

 2016-06-12